A vegan diet for weight loss is the best way to lose body fat, liberating you from the pain of yo-yo diets and fruitless attempts to slim down.

 More Tips for Losing Weight and Keeping It Off

-Keeping the weight off is a challenge for many people who have lost it.
-You may be doing everything right but still find that your weight is creeping back up and you are not as fit as when you were at your ideal weight.
+Keeping the weight off is challenging for many people who have lost it.
+You may be doing everything right, but still, your weight is creeping back up, and you are not as fit as when you were at your ideal weight.
 Here are some tips for keeping that extra pudge from creeping back on:

-- Make sure you get enough protein in your diet.
+• Make sure you get enough protein in your diet.
 Plant-based diets tend to lack animal products, leaving the body hungry because meat has more protein than other foods.
 Add nuts, seeds, and beans to all meals to increase your protein intake and help fill you up until your next mealtime arrives (or add them just before eating if they are hard for you to digest).
-Don’t forget about soy products like tofu—they also make great sources of protein!
+Don’t forget soy products like tofu make great protein sources!

-- Eat a variety of foods so that no one food group dominates too much of what goes into each mealtime plate or a bowlful of snacks during busy days at work or school/college/university classes (as well as play dates with friends).
-This will make it easier than if one type dominated everything else consumed throughout an entire day’s worth of eating sessions.
+• Eat various foods so that no one food group dominates too much of what goes into each mealtime plate or a bowlful of snacks during busy days at work or school/college/university classes (as well as play dates with friends).
+This will make it easier than if one type dominated everything consumed throughout an entire day’s eating sessions.

 No one diet works for everyone.